rhuynh6/Self-Driving-Robot/README.md

 ![Robot Car image](readme_files/robot.jpg)

 ## Project Description
-This project is a robot that is able to autonomously navigate a turn with a lane navigation algorithm and a PID controller.
+This project is a robot that uses a PYNQ-Z2 board to autonomously navigate a turn with a lane navigation algorithm and a PID controller.
 It is implemented in two ways: one where the lane navigation algorithm is run in software and one where it runs in hardware.
 We chose to single out the lane navigation algorithm as it took up most of the system's execution time.
 By implmementing it in software and hardware, we aim to examine the difference in overall performance between the two methods.

 ## Directory Description
 - 'benchmark': Contains test files made during the development of the project.